-The Cabin, St Mary’s Church, Hardwick, Cambridge, CB23 7QS
+Resources and links from the event held on Saturday 27th September 2025 at the Cabin, St Mary’s Church, Hardwick, Cambridge, CB23 7QS

 Do you worry about the climate emergency and the impact of climate change?

-The aim of the event is to highlight what can and must be done to help the environment and to show how each of us can do our bit to bring about meaningful reductions in carbon emissions through our own actions, locally, nationally and globally.
+The aim of the event was to highlight what can and must be done to help the environment and to show how each of us can do our bit to bring about meaningful reductions in carbon emissions through our own actions, locally, nationally and globally.

 Intrigued about our logo at the top of the page?
-The map shows countries scaled in size to match their total historical CO2 emissions, showing that the UK has emitted much more than its fair share of CO2 (half as much as China, 20% as much as the USA!) since starting the industrial revolution [from www.carbonmap.org].
+The map shows countries scaled in size to match their total historical CO2 emissions, showing that the UK has emitted much more than its fair share of CO2 (half as much as China, 20% as much as the USA!) since starting the industrial revolution [adapted from www.carbonmap.org].

-Schedule of Talks
+Schedule of talks

 11.00am Cambridge Carbon Footprint: What is our carbon footprint, and how can we reduce it?

-11.30am Miranda Fyfe, Green Party candidate
+11.30am Miranda Fyfe, Green Party candidate: Unaffordable Electric Dreams.
+See the slides here.

 2.00pm Cambridge Carbon Footprint: What is our carbon footprint, and how can we reduce it?
 (Same as in the morning)

-2.30pm Shaun Hughes: Experience with electric vehicles
+2.30pm Shaun Hughes: Experience with electric vehicles.
+See the slides here.

 Stalls and activities